Sauna Benefits – Are There Health Advantages?

 These levels are different for each person.
 But when the toxins begin mimicking hormones and confusing the body, serious issues can result.
 However, if you want to experience these benefits of sauna sessions, you need to be certain you have the proper unit.
 It needs to be providing true, deep penetrating infrared.
 It also needs to provide this in a clean environment, free of EMFs and contaminants.
 Please see our recommended brands and comparisons.

 Now more than ever we need to remove these toxins on a daily or weekly basis.
-This will give the body a chance to begin healing itself.
+Regular sauna sessions will stimulate the body at a cellular level.
+Raising core body temperature and providing all of the health benefits infrared saunas have been shown to provide.
+These include pain relief, relief of chronic pain and joint pain, improved sleep and reduction of chronic fatigue.
+All of this will give the body a chance to begin healing itself.

 We are pleased to see that more doctors are using light and heat therapy in addition to medicine for treating chronic conditions.
 Numerous medical studies have shown light therapy to be an effective and alternative treatment.

 During 2018, more clinical studies provided evidence proving the effectiveness of these treatments including a paper issued by the Mayo Clinic in August, 2018.